pufferffish/agda-symmetries/timelog.md

 * 15/2/2024 [30 minutes]
 Meeting with Dr. Simon Gay to catch up on progress and also get some advice on thesis

+* 18/2/2024 [30 minutes]
+Move HTML rendering of the code from GitHub Pages to Netlify

+* 19/2/2024 [30 minutes]
+Fix CI where Everything.agda is not generated